Anox3D/CubePP/First attempt/README.md

 For some reasons it is not working even if I have the **EXACT SAME CODE** of the tutorial.
 Maybe it's my Visual Studio version that causes this problem (I'm using the 2019 community version).

 # No license so...
-If you find how to fix the problems, you can contact me on Discord using my tag, Anox3D#9720, or by joining my server: https://discord.gg/D3Xk7r6Hda.
+There's no license so you can download the code if you want but it's kind of useless cause of the problems.

 # If you find what is the problem and how to fix it...
-If you find how to fix the problem, you can contact me on Discord, my tag is Anox3D#9720.
+If you find how to fix the problems, you can contact me on Discord using my tag, Anox3D#9720, or by joining my server: https://discord.gg/D3Xk7r6Hda.

 # Screenshots
 ![screenshot1](https://user-images.githubusercontent.com/71902913/110482756-4814f380-80e9-11eb-90f5-249e030fb110.png)